amirnn/paracpp/ReadMe.md

 #### MIMD

-The MIMD class gets divided into two different classes.
+The MIMD class gets divided into two different sub-classes.

 1. Shared Memory (All CPUs can access the memory, Simpler, Limited Scalability, Harder to manifacture since the memory access dominates the chip, Race Conditions.)
 2. Distributed Memory (Master-Worker and Symmetric)